 Everywhere we look today, we can find how-to guides that tell us ways to accomplish practically anything.
-We can find instruction on how to surf, change the brakes in a vehicle, properly iron clothes, make the ultimate cheesesteak sandwich, brew a perfect tea, use a ride-on lawnmower, fly a radio-controlled plane, find the best deals at department stores, write a book, buy a home, effectively wash our hair, and the list goes on and on!
+We can find instruction on how to surf, change the brakes in a vehicle, properly iron clothes, make the ultimate cheesesteak sandwich, brew a perfect tea, use a ride-on lawnmower, fly a radio-controlled plane, find the best deals at department stores, get victory over a bad habit, write a book, buy a home, effectively wash our hair, and the list goes on and on!
 But we would be hard-pressed to find material on how to not completely do something.

 In the example above, God specifically told the Israelites to completely remove the current inhabitants of the land He was giving to Israel.
 They were successful in doing this initially, but as they increased in prominence in the region, they eased off.
 Instead of eliminating everyone living there like they had been told, they made them their slaves.
 This was a big mistake, because the people they were to conquer were idolaters.
 They worshiped deities with practices completely contrary to the commands and laws of God.
 They lived in rebellion against God, and had no desire to change.